Can You Apply Shellac Over Stain?

 Why is it Hard To Stain Over Shellac?

 Staining over shellac can be challenging due to its sealing properties and potential to alter the color of the stain.
-To achieve a successful outcome, it’s important to lightly sand the surface and choose the right type of stain for the job.
+In my experience, a light sanding can help create a surface that’s more receptive to staining.
+So, choose your stain wisely, and maybe do some test patches to avoid any unpleasant surprises.

 applying shellac finish on wood